EvanW2k/CS454-Regular-Expression-Acceptance/README.md

 1) convert the regular expression to an E-NFA
 2) remove E-moves and
 3) Test if w is accepted by the E-free NFA.

+Possible solutions:
+1) turn RE into a tree
+2) RE -> E-NFA -> NFA
+3) Check w by parse RE for each character